-Inclusive Innovation Fund: Improving Access to Capital for DC Entrepreneurs Page 4
+Inclusive Innovation Fund: Improving Access to Capital for DC Entrepreneurs

+Page 4

 - 5.4.
 Type of investment - 5.4.1.
 Convertible note with terms that allow for longer conversation timeline and greater variation on equity/debt split, be supportive and explicit with owner buyback clauses at a discount pending milestones, and option pools (e.g. for employees, advisors) that are less dilutive over time. - 5.5.
 Sourcing and diligence - 5.5.1.
 Fund manager would need experience investing in underrepresented Entrepreneurs - 5.5.2.
 Minimal management fee - 5.5.3.
 Preference will be given to fund manager applicants who can demonstrate greatest leverage of private funding - 5.5.4.
 Preference will be given to fund manager applicants who can include an education component into their work to sustain a pipeline of viable portfolio companies - 5.6.
 Return - 5.6.1.
 IRR TBD by board and fund manager - 5.6.2.
-District return: 0% but all returns from District funds must be reinvested in the Fund - 5.6.3.
-Company must "do no harm" and create jobs - 5.6.4.
+Company must "do no harm" and create jobs - 5.6.3.
 Internal loan loss plan would support slower procedures for recourse